jtpotato/geofs-scripts/README.md

 # jtpotato's GeoFS Scripts

-**Designed for use through Tampermonkey/Greasemonkey/Violentmonkey.**
+**Designed for use through Tampermonkey/Greasemonkey/Violentmonkey.** There are so many YouTube tutorials for this... please...

 ## Scripts Included